yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

 guarantees **equality** to its members, which is the most important component of security.

-A holacracy, also known as a "flat organization", technically refers to the absence of bureaucracy, special privileges, expensive furniture and private parties for top management.
+A holacracy, also known as a "flat organization," technically refers to the absence of bureaucracy, special privileges, expensive furniture and private parties for top management.
 In a flat team, the distance between the CEO and a junior programmer is very small.
 They sit together in the same room,